open-easyrtc/open-easyrtc/docs/easyrtc_configuration.md

 --------------------
 Logs can be enabled can controlled independantly for the following services.

-- **EasyRtc** - Logs server starts/stops and easyRTC commands sent within websockets.
+- **EasyRtc** - Logs server starts/stops and EasyRTC commands sent within websockets.
 - **Express** - Logs http and https connection information.
 - **SocketIo** - Logs generic websocket information.
 Not highly detailed.
 - **Stun** - Logs STUN connection information if experimantal STUN server is enabled.